Project-Lucifer/Bot-V1.0.4/README.md

 NOTE:

-I continue the project and improve it because plague creator quit
+I will continue to update and improve the project because plague creator doesn't want to update anymore